 While many things have changed in our community, one thing has remained the same: our commitment to your safety.

-- Grace Health has begun providing telemedicine visits to our patients in an effort to prevent the spread of COVID-19.
-A provider is able to speak with you using your smart phone or computer.
+- Grace Health provides telemedicine (virtual) visits and in-person visits for our patients.
+During your telehealth visit, a provider is able to speak with you using your smart phone or computer.
 If the provider is unable to obtain as much physical exam information as is needed to diagnose your problem, they will refer you to be seen by one of our on-site providers at Grace Health.
-Need instructions on how to join your zoom (telehealth) visit?
+Need instructions on how to join your telehealth (virtual) visit?
 Click here for more information.

 - We are screening everyone prior to entering the building for COVID-19.
 If you have any symptom of respiratory illness (cold, influenza, or COVID-19), a nurse will evaluate the severity of your symptoms.
 If you have mild symptoms, we will provide you with education about caring for yourself at home.
 If you have more severe symptoms, a provider will evaluate you using telemedicine and determine if you can safely care for yourself at home, or if you need to be seen by one of our on-site providers or in the emergency department.